COVID-19: Virologist urges FG to expand virus test capacity

 Chollom said that it was by prompt identification and treatment of infected persons that the spread of the contagion would be curbed.

-He, however, said that the Federal Government could take up the challenge and establish a Biosafety level IV labs across the country, as a matter of urgency, to safe the lives of citizens.
+He, however, said that the Federal Government could take up the challenge and establish a Biosafety level IV labs across the country, as a matter of urgency, to save the lives of citizens.

 “If China could build a 1,000-bed capacity hospital in a week in the midst of the outbreak, Nigeria can as well build or equip more hospitals within one week to beat this virus down,” he said.